tdoan/kang/README.md

 ### INSTALL:

-First you need gtk2.
-If you are on Linux you probably already have it, if not use apt,rpm,yum etc.
+#### Linux:
-  More than likely you'll have the libraries but not the *dev* packages with the header files.
+First you will need gtk2, which is more than likely already installed if you are running X Windows.
+Unfortunately chances are you'll have the libraries but not the *dev* packages with the header files.
 Here are the *dev* packages that I had to add on Ubuntu 11/12:

 * libglib2.0-dev
 * libatk1.0-dev